Vivian (Paper Mario): Concept and creation

-Vivian is a purple, ghost-like person with pink hair, white gloves, and a pink-and-white striped hat with the ability to hide herself in shadows and can manipulate flames.
+Vivian is a purple, ghost-like person with pink hair, white gloves, and a pink-and-white striped hat with the abilities to hide herself in shadows and manipulate flames.
 Her two older sisters, Beldam and Marilyn, wear blue and yellow hats respectively and vary in size.

 In the original Japanese version, Vivian is a transgender woman who describes herself as one of "the three shadow sisters".
 She is subsequently scolded by Beldam, who misgenders her, calling her a man.
 This was carried over to the French and Spanish translations.
 When Paper Mario: The Thousand-Year Door was localized to English and German, Vivian's status as a trans woman was not mentioned, and the transphobia from her sister was changed to insults about her appearance.
 In other localizations of the game, Vivian is still recognized as transgender.
 The Italian version, in particular, emphasizes her status as a trans woman by having Vivian express pride in having transitioned; she pushes back against her sister's bullying by saying "I'm proud to have turned into a woman!"
 In the Japanese version, Goombella is confused as to whether she is male or female.
 In all versions of the 2024 remake, she is presented as a transgender woman, while the script has also been updated to remove instances of characters misgendering her.
 Goombella's commentary on Vivian was changed, removing any discussion of Vivian's gender and replacing it with a discussion about how cute Vivian was.

 Appearances

 Vivian first appears in the 2004 role-playing video game Paper Mario: The Thousand-Year Door.
 In the story of the game, she initially works as a member of the Shadow Sirens, which includes her two sisters Beldam and Marilyn, working against Mario and his allies.
 She assists Mario when he helps her find a missing object, unaware of his actual identity.
 When she discovers who he is, Vivian is initially reluctant to help him further, but decides to join him due to the abuse she suffered from Beldam and the kindness Mario showed her.
 She also comes to accept her identity as a woman.
 Vivian can aid Mario in battle, and has various abilities unique to her.
 She is able to use a technique called Veil, which protects her and Mario from damage.
 Other techniques she may use include Fiery Jinx and Infatuate.
 By the end of the story, Beldam vows to treat her better.
 She retains her role in the story in the game's 2024 remake.

 Vivian appears in a cameo role in the sequel, Super Paper Mario, both as a collectible card and as a plush doll owned by a character.
 She also appears as a collectible in Super Smash Bros.
 Brawl and Super Smash Bros.
 Ultimate.
+The remake's confirmation of Vivian's trans identity prompted Joe Anderton of Digital Spy to speculate whether this indicated that she could appear in subsequent games.